Your questions answered.

 360 is building partnerships with organisations specialising in each topic area, to integrate key messaging, work together on development, develop joint funding proposals and to see 360 as a way of furthering shared objectives.
 We believe cooperation is more powerful than competition.

-Phase 1 covers Safeguarding (details of what safeguarding topics are covered are here).
+Phase 1 covers Safeguarding.
 For future phases, we will consider inclusion of any topic which we think ensures young people are prepared for life, not just exams.
 For the full list, take a look at Our Plan.
 If you think we have missed something, let us know.

-We’re launching our pilot in 270 schools across south west England and Northern Ireland in Spring 2022.
-This will provide access to virtual reality scenarios plus lesson plans and resources to help teachers raise safeguarding awareness in the classroom.
-Our partners ImpactEd are delivering a full academic evaluation with an interim report mid 2022, and a full report in early 2023.
+Our pilot was launched for 247 schools across south west England and Northern Ireland in Spring 2022.
+This provides access to virtual reality scenarios plus lesson plans and resources to help teachers raise safeguarding awareness in the classroom.
+Our partners ImpactEd are delivering a full academic evaluation with an interim report in Autumn 2022, and a full report in early 2023.

 Subject to further funding, Phase 2 will extend safeguarding resources down to primary and early years.
 Subsequent phases will cover personal and community safety, active, independent and safer travel (including road safety), the climate emergency, mental wellbeing and much more.
 You can find out more about Our Plan here.